Paul Brady (handballer)

-Paul Brady (born 20 September 1979) is an Irish handball and Gaelic football player.
-Born in Cavan, he won his fifth Men's Singles title in a row at the 2015 at Calgary, Canada.
+Paul Brady (born 20 September 1979) is an Irish 4-wall handball and Gaelic football player.
+Born in Cavan, he is a six-time World 4-Wall Handball Singles Champion - winning his titles in 2003, 2006, 2009, 2012, 2015 and 2024.
+His latest title came against Diarmaid Nash at the 2024 World Championships hosted in Dublin, Ireland.

-He defeated Killian Carroll from Cork in the final as the Irish dominated the singles with the four semi final berths taken by Irish players.

-His rivalry with Luis Moreno has been likened to the Federer–Nadal rivalry in tennis.
-Brady will likely attempt to achieve the record of 12 US National singles titles, which will take him to 2018 and just weeks short of his 39th birthday.
-Brady has stated he won't compete for his 6th World Handball Championship in 2018.
+His first five Men's Singles titles, which occur triennially, were consecutive - the last one being in 2015 when he defeated Killian Carroll in Calgary, Canada.
+It looked like they were on the path to a rematch at the 2018 World Championships in Minneapolis, Minnesota, but Brady had an ankle injury prior to his semi-final match and had to forfeit to Martin Mulkerrins.
+Carroll went on beat Mulkerrins to win his first World title, breaking Brady's five consecutive title streak.
+No World Championship was held in 2021 due to the ongoing COVID-19 pandemic.

 Underage handball career

 Brady was introduced to the sport as a 12-year-old by Fr John Gilhooly, a teacher in St. Patrick's College, Cavan.
 While he showed an early aptitude and won an All Ireland Feile title in 1993, Brady didn't win his first "full" All Ireland title until the age of 16, partnering Pauric Kiernan to the U16 doubles crown in 1995.

 In 1997, he defeated Meath's Carl Browne in an all-Irish 17 and Under final at the World Championships in Winnipeg, Canada.
 The win was a mild shock at the time, and marked Brady out as an outstanding prospect.

 The following year, Brady landed the prestigious Minor Singles title, defeating Dublin's Eoin Kennedy for the first time in a marathon final in Roscommon.